Germany's next government aims to tackle housing crisis | DW | 26.11.2021

 The center-left Social Democrats, set to head Germany's new government, made affordable housing a centerpiece of their campaign.
 Now they will have to show they can really make it happen.

-The housing situation in Germany is in such a state of disarray that the country's next government wants to make an entirely new ministry to oversee it.
-Until now the domain of the interior ministry, housing, and building will be spun off into their own federal portfolio.
+The housing situation in Germany is in such a state of disarray that the country's next government wants to create an entirely new ministry to oversee it.
+Until now the domain of the Interior Ministry, housing and building will be spun off into their own federal portfolio.

-A Social Democrat is likely to lead it.
-That keeps with the center-left party's bread-and-butter campaign issue.
-A key pledge — 400,000 new housing units every year, 100,000 of which are to be publicly subsidized — survived weeks of negotiations with the Greens and the liberal Free Democrats (FDP) to make it into the final coalition agreement.
+A Social Democrat is likely to lead it, keeping with the center-left party's bread-and-butter campaign issue.
+A key pledge — 400,000 new housing units every year, 100,000 of which are to be publicly subsidized — survived weeks of negotiations with the Greens and the neoliberal Free Democrats (FDP) to make it into the final coalition agreement.
 Together, the three parties are set to form Germany's next government.

-That is 50,000 more units than the current goal, and about 100,000 more than the construction sector manages to build.
-It is also a four-fold increase in those receiving subsidies.
+That pledge is 50,000 more units than the current goal, and about 100,000 more than the construction sector has managed to build to date.
+It's also a fourfold increase in those receiving subsidies.
 Depending on the study, Germany may need at least that much new housing every year, subject to migration trends, for the next decade or longer.

 For all its promises, however, the coalition agreement is short on specifics on how they might be fulfilled.
 Many of the housing and building policies will need the Bundestag, the German parliament, either to amend old or pass new laws — and persuade debt hawks to part with the billions needed to implement them.